Cardio…it's a term you hear quite a bit in the fitness world. What exactly IS cardio, though?

 Cardio can be walking, it can be biking, it can be roller blading, an aerobic video or class, kayaking…it can really be anything that brings your heart rate up (aside from stress or being scared suddenly, of course).

-In fact, some of the best cardio training is done with weights.
+Some of the best cardio training is done with weights.

 These cardio workouts can maximize not only your fat-burning potential (because let's be honest…we WANT our heart to be healthy, but we WANT to look good, too), but also your ability to have those nice lean, toned muscles that we all want.